US-Trustee-Program/RFI-Modern-Bankruptcy-Case-Management-System/01_SOO.md

 ## 6.1 Submission Instructions

-The offeror must submit their information in this Google Form.
-You are limited to X, Y, and Z.
+The offeror must submit their information in [this Google Form](https://forms.gle/FDqRvBKjnXvyzU2z9).
+You are limited to the restrictions placed on each form field response.

 ## 6.2 Instructions for Proposals